dl1683/img/README.md

 into grayscale.
 Grayscaled texts require lesser space and easier to compress than colored ones since the grayscaling algorithm changes
 [r,g,b]-->[val] where 0<=r,g,b<=255 and 0<=val<=1.
 Doing so changes a 3-dimensional space (r,g,b) into a single dimensional space.
 Therein lies the problem; there's infinite (literally) solns to any given configuration (in this case infinite ways to get any  grayscaled value from [r,g,b]).
 To reconvert a grayscale image into color (black and white to color) is impossible (from a mathematical standpoint).
 By using machine learning of some sort however, one can hope to create reasonable approximations of an image. <br>
-  All in all, this project was really hard to do.
-Figuring out what I wanted took a lot of time.
-I spent almost all my free time(when I had the ability) working on the project and trying to take different approaches to solve this problem.
-I've rewritten almost the whole project from scratch multiple times to try multiple apporaches.
-However, I'm glad I did it.
-This project has taught me a lot, and I plan on seeing it through to completion.
-I'm glad that I could build a working proof of concept that

 </p>

 <h3>Theoretical Challenges</h3>